E X O D U S

 Exodus is a narrative created to think about a concerning and possible future; about my own family, but other families as well.
 It is a lineage and generational exploration of continued immigration.
 Special archival photographs are used to compare similar paralleled journeys from the past versus this prospective.
 Exodus engages in many themes to human life, children, adulthood, war, trauma, and that of the environment that we are hosted too.

-Archival images are not possible without the help of The University of Wisconsin-Milwaukee Libraries and to all their respected original photographers listed below.
+In the series of Exodus, there are some real life archival images.
+They were not possible without the help of The University of Wisconsin-Milwaukee (UWM) Libraries and to all their respected original photographers listed here.

 Sorensen & Clarence Woodrow